Addax: Description

 The horns have two to three twists and are typically 55 to 80 cm in females and 70 to 85 cm in males, although the maximum recorded length is 109.2 cm.
 The lower and middle portions of the horns are marked with a series of 30 to 35 ring-shaped ridges.
 The tail is short and slender, ending in a puff of black hair.
 The hooves are broad with flat soles and strong dewclaws to help them walk on soft sand.
 All four feet possess scent glands.
-The life span of the addax is up to 19 years in the wild, which can be extended to 25 years under captivity.
+The lifespan of the addax is up to 19 years in the wild, which can be extended to 25 years in captivity.

 The addax closely resembles the scimitar oryx, but can be distinguished by its horns and facial markings.
-While the addax is spiral-horned, the scimitar oryx has decurved 127 cm long horns.
+While the addax is spiral-horned, the scimitar oryx has decurved, 127 cm long horns.
 The addax has a brown hair tuft extending from the base of its horns to between its eyes.
 A white patch, continuing from the brown hair, extends until the middle of the cheek.
-On the other hand, the scimitar oryx has a white forehead with only a notable brown marking: a brown lateral stripe across its eyes.
+The scimitar oryx, though, has a white forehead with only a notable brown marking, a brown lateral stripe across its eyes.
 It differs from other antelopes by having large, square teeth like cattle and lacking the typical facial glands.